AngusMacrae/landing-page/README.md

 ## HTML/CSS challenge project #1

 Thanks for checking out this front-end coding challenge.
-It's based on the design files found at [Frontend Mentor](https://www.frontendmentor.io).
+It's based on the design brief and supplied mockups found at [Frontend Mentor](https://www.frontendmentor.io).

 I'm working through these challenges to solidify my understanding of HTML and CSS, familiarise myself with a typical front end web developer's workflow, and get comfortable with using git and github.
+Aside from the design mockups, a style guide and images obtained from the link above, the HTML and CSS here is entirely my own work.

-JPEG design mockups for the desktop and mobile presentations of the site were found at the link above, alongside a style guide and images.
-Everything else here is my own work, seeking to utilise HTML, CSS and responsive web design techniques to replicate the design mockups.
+For this challenge specifically, I've made use of flexboxes and media queries in order to achieve a responsive design.
+Relative positioning was used to place the "Get Started for Free" container element over the border between the main content and footer, as specified in the design mockups.
+Webfonts were obtained from Google Fonts and social media icons from Font Awesome.